openhab/openhabian/docs/openhabian.md

 ### OS support
 Going beyond what the RPi image provides, as a manually installed set of scripts, we support running openHABian on x86 hardware on generic Debian.
-On ARM, we only support Raspberry Pi OS.
-These are what we develop and test openHABian against.
-We provide code that is reported "as-is" to run on Ubuntu but we do **not support Ubuntu** so please don't open issues for this (PRs then again are welcome).
+We provide code that is reported "as-is" to run on Ubuntu but we do not support Ubuntu so please don't open issues for this (PRs then again are welcome).
 Several optional components such as WireGuard or Homegear are known to expose problems on Ubuntu.

-You need to use the `bullseye` distribution for Debian (x86).

-Note with openHAB 4 and Java 17, `buster` is no longer supported and there'll be issues when you attempt upgrading Java 11->17 on `buster` so move to `bullseye` before attempting to upgrade openHAB to version 4.
+Note with openHAB 4 and Java 17, `buster` and older distros are no longer supported and there'll be issues when you attempt upgrading Java 11->17.
 Should you still be running an older distribution, we recommend not to upgrade the distro but to re-install using the latest openHABian image and import your config instead.
-`bookworm` is not yet fully supported.
-There's known issues at least with a Wi-Fi setup.

 ### 64 bit?
 RPi 3 and newer have a 64 bit processor.
 There's openHABian images available in both, 32 and 64 bit.
-There's cons to both variants.
 Choose yours based on your hardware and primary use case.
 Please be aware that you cannot change once you decided in favor of either 32 or 64 bit.
 Should you need to revoke your choice, export/backup your config and install a fresh system, then import your config there.

-On 32 bit, JS rules are reported to be annoyingly slow on first startup and in some Blockly use cases.
-That's a clear nuisance but at least it's not mission critical.
-Running in 64 bit on the other hand requires all used software to be fully compatible, too, so overall likelihood of encountering issues along the way is higher on a 64 bit OS.
-You might want to be running some older or some non official addons that will not work on 64 bit yet.
-Plus, 64 bit always has one major drawback: increased memory usage.
-That is not a good idea on heavily memory constrained platforms like these.
+Use the 64 bit image versions but please be aware that 64 bit always has one major drawback: increased memory usage.
+That is not a good idea on heavily memory constrained platforms like Raspberries.
 If you want to go with 64 bit, ensure your RPi has a mimimum of 2 GB, 4 will put you on the safe side.
+You can use the 32 bit version for older or non official addons that will not work on 64 bit yet.
+Note there's a known issue on 32 bit, JS rules are reported to be annoyingly slow on first startup and in some Blockly use cases.

 On x86 hardware, it's all 64 bit but that in turn once more increases memory usage.
 A NUC to run on should have no less than 8 GB.

 ### Networking